LGN520/farreach-public/docs/netreach-voting.md

 	+ Use thread_id of server thread to perform operation in key-value store instead of req.thread_id() (ycsb_server.c)
 	+ If condition_lo is true, the predicate is 2; (NOTE) if condition_lo is false, the predicate is 1 instead of 0!!!
 		* Solution: add initialize_tbl to initialize predicate fields in meta as 1 to reduce MAT entries
-	+ Try official example of resubmit -> success -> fix bugs of recirculation
+	+ Try official example of resubmit -> success
 		* NOTE: clone/recirculate/resubmit will only reprocess the original packet before ingress pipeline even if you modify the packet field in ingress pipeline (making no sense for recirculated pkt)
+	+ Fix bugs of recirculation and seq

 ## Simple test